Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Problem Definition, Preliminary, and Motivation

 Before investigating the oracle problem of model trustworthiness, one important question we need to answer is that to what extent does the trustworthiness problem differ from the robustness problem?
 More essentially, are there any issues that can be uncovered during trustworthiness testing but not during robustness testing?
 When a model's prediction is trustworthy on a sample, the prediction is correct and based on justifiable reasons.
 This prediction is not necessarily robust, meaning it might be altered under minor perturbations, such as replacing the decision-essential words with their semantic equivalents, or removing/modifying the decision-unessential ones.
 On the other hand, when a prediction by the model is robust, it is still possible that the model relies on some justifiable shortcut reasons, resulting in problematic predictions in the future where the shortcuts are absent or the shortcuts appear in samples having opposite classes.
 Hence, we conclude that the trustworthiness problem overlaps with the robustness problem, but they are not the same.

 We differentiate trustworthiness from robustness by revisiting the prediction in Figure~\ref{fig:amazon_example}, showing that robustness testing is unable to identify issues in the model's behavior, but trustworthiness testing can.
-TextAttack, a framework implementing several state-of-the-art adversarial example generation methods~\cite{Morris:2020:TextAttack:AFrameworkforAdversarialAttacksDataAugmentationandAdversarialTraininginNLP}, is applied to attack~\cite{Zhang:2020:AdversarialAttacksonDeeplearningModelsinNaturalLanguageProcessingASurvey} the model on the same text input.
-An additional adversarial example is generated manually to ensure grammar and semantic preservation by replacing orange-highlighted words in Figure~\ref{fig:amazon_example} with their synonyms from WordNet~\cite{Miller:1995:WordNetALexicalDatabaseforEnglish}.
-The substitutions include \{\ding{172}~idea--recommendation, \ding{173}~BUT--NEVERTHELESS, \ding{174}~It--This, \ding{175}~the--this, \ding{176}~back--end, \ding{177}~anything--whatsoever, \ding{178}~slow--obtuse, \ding{179}~I--me, \ding{180}~through--by, \ding{181}~not--n't\}.
+TextAttack~\cite{Morris:2020:TextAttack:AFrameworkforAdversarialAttacksDataAugmentationandAdversarialTraininginNLP}, a framework implementing several SOTA adversarial example generation methods, is applied to attack~\cite{Zhang:2020:AdversarialAttacksonDeeplearningModelsinNaturalLanguageProcessingASurvey} the model on the same text input.
+An additional adversarial example is generated manually to preserve grammar and semantic by replacing orange-highlighted words in Figure~\ref{fig:amazon_example} with their synonyms from WordNet~\cite{Miller:1995:WordNetALexicalDatabaseforEnglish}.
+The substitutions are \ding{172}~idea--recommendation, \ding{173}~BUT--NEVERTHELESS, \ding{174}~It--This, \ding{175}~the--this, \ding{176}~back--end, \ding{177}~anything--whatsoever, \ding{178}~slow--obtuse, \ding{179}~I--me, \ding{180}~through--by, \ding{181}~not--n't.
 Figures~\ref{fig:bae_adversarial_attack} and~\ref{fig:man_adversarial_attack}, with bold words representing perturbations, show LIME explanations for two predictions to adversarial examples generated by TextAttack and manually, respectively.
 All adversarial examples fail to attack the model since it maintains the same prediction.
-These results indicate that although the model is robust against certain adversarial examples, its prediction can still be untrustworthy.
+This indicates that although the model is robust against certain adversarial examples, its prediction can still be untrustworthy.